-Instructors and Teaching Assistants in the Faculty of Social Science may bring their multiple choice examination sheets to the Social Science Technology Services (SSTS) main office (SSC 1228) for scanning.
-This is a free service offered during regular office hours, providing 24 hour turn around* processing.
-This faculty based service is restricted to main campus Social Science courses.
+Instructors and Teaching Assistants in the Faculty of Social Science are welcome to use the scanning service offered by Social Science Technology Services (SSTS).
+This is a free service which is restricted to main campus Social Science courses.
 All others are directed to use the examination scanning services provided by the Registrar's Office, located in the Western Student Services Building in 2140.

 Part-time instructors: If you are teaching outside of our regular office hours, you should arrange with your department to have someone deliver the exams on your behalf.
 Please complete and print the Scantron Submission form in advance and include it with your exam sheets.